PRIME-LA is a five-year, concurrent/dual degree, program

 In 2021, DGSOM launched a new medical school curriculum — DGSOM HEALS.
 During the first year, PRIME-LA students complete the DGSOM at UCLA core pre-clinical curriculum.
 Students also participate in special selective courses.
 In the second-year, students participate in clinical clerkships that include Internal Medicine, Pediatrics, Surgery, Family Medicine, Psychiatry, Neurology, Emergency Medicine, Obstetrics and Gynecology, and Radiology.

 During the fourth year, students will complete an advanced degree that designs and implements a project related to improving health for the underserved.
-Advanced degree options include MBA, MPH, MPP, MSCR, and MLS.
+Advanced degree options include MBA, MPH, MPP, MSCR, MA, and MLS.